avengers-p11/Documentation/VCS Implementation/setup authn/README.md

    Enable Two-Factor Authentication (2FA): Add an extra layer of security.
    Use Scoped Tokens: Limit the scope of PATs to specific operations.

-## Troubleshooting
-   SSH Permission Denied:
-        Ensure the correct key is added to your VCS.
-        Verify the SSH agent is running:

-        eval "$(ssh-agent -s)"
-        ssh-add ~/.ssh/id_rsa

-   Token Expiry Issues:
-        Regenerate and replace expired tokens.
-        Use a credential manager to avoid re-entering tokens.

 ## References